rbenamotz/uvtimer/README.md

 # uvtimer
-Very simple timer for turning off UV lamp (or any device) after certain amount of time
+Very simple timer for turning onUV lamp (or any device) after certain amount of time

 Easy to use timer for contolling curation time of UV light.